murchant/intheknow/stepyByStep.md

   - retrieve data set using terms
   - use true relationships to retrieve rumours which are false. (ie: contains player name but wrong destination club)

+#### True Rumour
 - **created relations.py:** generates true and false player and club relationships, and generates query search terms for said relationships

 - **created getTweets.py:** uses query terms to execute shell command and retrieve tweets.

 - **created dataCheck.py:** uses query terms to execute shell command and retrieve tweets.

-  - cmds.txt is run as bas script and runs 20 queries at a time
+  - cmds.txt is run as base script and runs 20 queries at a time
   - club synonym.
   - player relationship with just *to club* and *player*.
   - Defined shorter queries, composed of payer and linked club.